Georges-Eugène Haussmann: Origins and early career

-He began his schooling at the Collège Henri-IV and at the Lycée Condorcet in Paris, and then began to study law.
+He began his schooling at the Collège Henri-IV and the Lycée Condorcet in Paris and then began to study law.
 At the same time, he studied music as a student at the Paris Conservatory, as he was a talented musician.
 Haussmann joined his father as an insurgent in the July Revolution of 1830, which deposed the Bourbon king Charles X in favor of his cousin, Louis Philippe, Duke of Orléans.

-He was married on 17 October 1838 in Bordeaux to Octavie de Laharpe.
+He was married to Octavie de Laharpe on 17 October 1838 in Bordeaux.
 They had two daughters: Henriette, who married the banker Camille Dollfus in 1860, and Valentine, who married Vicomte Maurice Pernéty, the chief of staff of his department, in 1865.
-Valentine divorced Pernéty in 1891.
-She then married Georges Renouard (1843–1897).
+Valentine divorced Pernéty in 1891 and then married Georges Renouard (1843–1897).

-On 21 May 1831, Haussmann began his career in public administration; he was named the secretary-general of the prefecture of the Department of Vienne at Poitiers; then, on 15 June 1832, he became the deputy prefect of Yssingeaux.
+On 21 May 1831, Haussmann began his career in public administration.
+He was named the secretary-general of the prefecture of the department of Vienne at Poitiers.
+On 15 June 1832, he became the deputy prefect of Yssingeaux.
 Despite proving himself as a hard worker and able representative of the government, his arrogance, dictatorial manner, and habit of impeding his superiors led to his being continually passed over for promotion to prefect.
-He was posted as deputy prefect to the Lot-et-Garonne Department at Nérac beginning on 9 October 1832; the Ariège Department at Saint-Girons on 19 February 1840; and the Gironde Department at Blaye on 23 November 1841.
+He was posted as deputy prefect to the Lot-et-Garonne department at Nérac on 9 October 1832, the Ariège department at Saint-Girons on 19 February 1840, and the Gironde department at Blaye on 23 November 1841.

-Only after the 1848 Revolution swept away the July Monarchy, establishing the Second Republic in its place, did Haussmann's fortunes change.
-Louis-Napoleon Bonaparte, the nephew of Napoleon Bonaparte, became the first elected president of France in 1848.
-Haussmann travelled to Paris in January 1849 to meet the Minister of the Interior and the new president.
-He was deemed to be a loyal holdover from the civil service of the July Monarchy, and shortly after their meeting Louis Napoléon granted Haussmann a promotion to prefect of the Var Department at Draguignan.
-He became prefect of the Yonne Department in 1850, and in 1851 was appointed as prefect of the Gironde out of Bordeaux.
+After the 1848 Revolution swept away the July Monarchy, establishing the Second Republic in its place, Haussmann's fortunes changed.
+In 1848, Louis-Napoléon Bonaparte, the nephew of Napoléon Bonaparte, became the first elected President of France.
+In January 1849, Haussmann travelled to Paris to meet the Minister of the Interior and the new President.
+He was deemed to be a loyal holdover from the civil service of the July Monarchy, and shortly after their meeting Louis-Napoléon granted Haussmann a promotion to prefect of the Var department at Draguignan.
+In 1850, he became the prefect of the Yonne department.
+In 1851 was appointed as prefect of Gironde out of Bordeaux.